Professional Mobility Program

 • change of name certificate (if required)

-• Evidence of residing in a residence each year for the last five years (this may include rental receipt, utility bill, Council rates for every year you lived in the premises)
+• evidence of residing in a residence each year for the last five years (this may include rental receipt, utility bill, Council rates for every year you lived in the premises)

 • citizenship documents